InstituteforDiseaseModeling/covasim/README.rst

 5. **Schools are not islands: Balancing COVID-19 risk and educational benefits using structural and temporal countermeasures**.
 Cohen JA, Mistry D, Kerr CC, Klein DJ (under review). *medRxiv* 2020.09.08.20190942; doi: https://doi.org/10.1101/2020.09.08.20190942.

+6. **The potential contribution of face coverings to the control of SARS-CoV-2 transmission in schools and broader society in the UK: a modelling study**.
+Panovska-Griffiths J, Kerr CC, Waites W, Stuart RM, Mistry D, Foster D, Klein DJ, Viner R, Bonnell C (under review). *medRxiv* 2020.09.28.20202937; doi: https://doi.org/10.1101/2020.09.28.20202937.

 (Note: if you have written a paper or report using Covasim, we'd love to know about it!
 Please write to us `here <mailto:covasim@idmod.org>`__.)

 The Covasim webapp is available at http://app.covasim.org.